All Episodes

 They didn't want to be in the electric car business.

-You know, now that I've I've done such a deep dive, and what we're going to announce on Monday how you can win a free Tesla on this show that I am going to buy for the winner.
+You know, now that I've done such a deep dive, and we're going to announce on Monday how you can win a free Tesla on this show that I am going to buy for the winner.

-It's the most American-made car in the country.
+Um, and I'm, I've now that I've getting my own, it's the most American-made car in the country.

 He's doing this for free.

-He's identifying waste fraud and abuse, and his only crime is he's doing that and exposing corruption, and he supports Donald Trump.
+And his only crime is he's doing that and exposing corruption.

-He's gonna rescue astronauts.
+He's going to rescue astronauts.

 He helps people out in North Carolina that have no communications abilities with Starlink.